katiequinlan/katiequinlan.github.io/README.md

+# Consultation

+**Are you struggling to apply EMDR therapy with your clients who have complex developmental trauma?**

+**Are you finding yourself spending more time on resourcing when you could be reprocessing?**

+**Do you want to become an EMDR Psychotherapist?**

+Consultation can be just what you need to start implementing EMDR therapy easily and effectively.
+My name is Katie Quinlan, and I have been working with children, adolescents, and adults for over 15 years.
+I was trained in EMDR three years ago and am currently a Consultant-In-Training (CIT) with Deany Laliotis, a renowned expert and leader in EMDR therapy worldwide.
+As your Consultant, I will help you develop your skills and build your confidence as an EMDR psychotherapist.

+As a CIT, I currently offer a discounted rate.
+Contact me for a free consultation!
+Email me at katherinequinlan@gmail.com or call me at 617-680-4605 for more details!

 # Bio
 Katie Quinlan, CMHC is a licensed mental health therapist who has worked with children, adolescents, and adults for over 15 years.